Siddhant-Kundargi/cryptographic-methods/README.md

   !!!
 Note that both soln file and the password are required for decrypting and in loss of either the encrypted data is inretrieveable !!!
   !!!
 Also note that this exe has been compiled in a gnu/linux based system so it may or may not work in other operating systems !!!
  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-## NOTE: If you were able to crack the encrypted file produced in cryper_v4 without the use of soln.pickle && password please do email me at <a>tinuscientist@gmail.com</a>
+#### NOTE: If you were able to crack the encrypted file produced in cryper_v4 without the use of soln.pickle && password please do email me at <a>tinuscientist@gmail.com</a> with the source code for the decrypter (Thank you for doing so in advance!!!)